RAAD07/SQL_Project-World_Layoffs_Dataset/README.md

 SELECT * FROM layoffs_worksheet;
 ```

-### Inserting all the rows of layoff table into new layoffs_worksheet table
+### Inserting all the rows of the layoff table into the new layoffs_worksheet table
 ``` sql
 INSERT layoffs_worksheet
 SELECT * FROM layoffs;